-Sessions for just managers: By only having one or two training sessions for managers, this can speed up the process of getting everyone up to speed with the system.
+Sessions for just managers: By only having one or two training sessions for managers, can speed up the process of getting everyone up to speed with the system.
 Managers can then train their team whenever it best suits them.

 Create a guide: If you don’t have time or resources to sit down and train everyone, you could create a guide that employees can follow and train themselves.
 A good HR solution should come with a host of online resources to help you with this.

 Implementing HR tech does not stop after everyone is fully trained and using the system.
 It’s very easy for employees to slip back into their previous routine and stop using the new system.